 Omar is Runnymede's Director.
 Prior to this he was Runnymede's Head of Policy and led the financial inclusion programme.
-Omar sits on the Department for Work and Pensions' Ethnic Minority Advisory Group.
-He is also a 2012 Clore Social Leadership Fellow.
+Omar sits on the Department for Work and Pensions' Ethnic Minority Advisory Group and is a 2012 Clore Social Leadership Fellow.

-Omar's other advisory positions include chair of Olmec (a social enterprise), the 2011 Census, the Household Longitudinal Survey, the Electoral Reform Society, the Payments Council, and as the UK representative on the European Commission’s Socio-economic network of experts.Read more about Omar
+Omar's other advisory positions include chair of Olmec, chair of the Ethnicity Strand Advisory Group to Understanding Society, chair of the advisory group of the Centre on Dynamics of Ethnicity at the University of Manchester, and a member of the 2014 REF assessment, the 2011 Census, the Payments Council, and the UK representative on the European Commission’s Socio-economic network of experts.Read more about Omar

 Omar has also published many articles and reports on political theory and British political history for Runnymede over the past eight years and has spoken on topics including multiculturalism, integration, socio-economic disadvantage, and positive action.
 These include giving evidence to the United Nations in Geneva, the European Parliament in Strasbourg, on Capitol Hill in Washington DC, academic conferences in Manchester, Oxford, Paris, and Warsaw, the CRE Race Convention, the Lithuanian Centre for Human Rights, a Treasury/DFID conference on remittances, St George’s House (Windsor Castle), Wilton Park, and many other engagements in the UK and Europe.